jborean93/PSOpenAD/docs/en-US/Get-OpenADServiceAccount.md

 + `SID`

++ `Enabled`

-+ `GroupCategory`
++ `UserPrincipalName`

-+ `GroupScope`
++ `ServicePrincipalNames`

 Any explicit attributes requested through `-Property` are also present on the object.

 ## NOTES
-Unlike `Get-ADGroup`, if a group object cannot be found based on the `-Identity` requested this cmdlet will emit an error record.
+Unlike `Get-OpenADServiceAccount`, if a service account object cannot be found based on the `-Identity` requested this cmdlet will emit an error record.
-Setting `-ErrorAction Stop` on the call can turn this error into an exception and have it act like `Get-ADGroup`.
+Setting `-ErrorAction Stop` on the call can turn this error into an exception and have it act like `Get-OpenADServiceAccount`.

 ## RELATED LINKS